mulder21c/adg/pages/knowledge/keyboard-only/browsing-websites/README.md

 - Use `Space` to:
     - Toggle an element's state (for example checkbox).
     - Open or close an element (for example combobox).
-- Use arrow keys to:
+- Use 방향 키s to:
     - Change the value of an item (for example in a combobox, a radio button group, or within a min/max value slider widget).
     - Move the cursor (for example in a text input).
 - Use `Esc` to: